-- State of Michigan State Aid Act per student foundation allowance. - Student Enrollment blended at 90% of the current year fall count and 10% of the prior year spring count. - The District's non-homestead property tax levy.
+- State of Michigan State Aid Act per student foundation allowance. - Student Enrollment blended at 90% of the current year fall count and 10% of the prior year spring count.
+In fiscal year 2021, the state implemented a super blend formula, whereby enrollment was calculated using 75% of the 90/10 blend from fiscal year 2020, and 25% of the 90/10 from fiscal year 2021. - The District's non-homestead property tax levy.